Creating and Binding Solace Messaging Service Instances

 $ cf create-service solace-messaging shared solace-messaging-instance Creating service instance solace-messaging-instance in org example / space development as firstname.lastname@example.org...
 OK

 $ cf bind-service web-backend solace-messaging-instance Binding service solace-messaging-instance to app YOUR-APP in org example / space development as email@example.com...
 OK TIP: Use 'cf restage web-backend to ensure your env variable changes take effect

 Restage the application for the binding to take effect.

 $ cf restage web-backend

 To create and bind an instance of the Solace Messaging service in Apps Manager, perform the following steps:

 apps.YOUR-SYSTEM-DOMAINin a browser and log in.

 - Click Solace Messaging.

-communityservice plan.
-See PCF Marketplace Plans for how these service plans differ.
+- Select the appropriate service plan for your application.
+See PCF Marketplace Plans for how the service plans differ.